MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 Possibilities for **resultState** include:

-* “completed”: All active players reported a result.
+* "completed": All active players reported a result.
-* “partialresults”: Some but not all active players reported a result before the arbitration time-out.
+* "partialresults": Some but not all active players reported a result before the arbitration time-out.
-* “noresults”: None of the active players reported a result before the arbitration time-out.
+* "noresults": None of the active players reported a result before the arbitration time-out.
-* “canceled”: No active players arrived before the forfeit time-out.
+* "canceled": No active players arrived before the forfeit time-out.

-In the case of “noresults” and “canceled”, the results are omitted.
+In the case of "noresults" and "canceled", the results are omitted.

 #### resultSource

-The **resultSource** is “arbitration” when MPSD performs the arbitration based on the results reported by individual players.
+The **resultSource** is "arbitration" when MPSD performs the arbitration based on the results reported by individual players.
 A game server can write to /servers/arbitration/properties/system itself, bypassing arbitration.
-In that case, it indicates a **resultSource** of “server”.
+In that case, it indicates a **resultSource** of "server".

-It’s also possible for a game server to rewrite (that is, fix or adjust) the results, in which case it sets **resultSource** to “adjusted”.
+It's also possible for a game server to rewrite (that is, fix or adjust) the results, in which case it sets **resultSource** to "adjusted".

-When the **resultSource** is “arbitration” (and the **resultState** is “completed” or “partialresults”), the results provided are an exact copy of at least one of the player-reported results.
+When the **resultSource** is "arbitration" (and the **resultState** is "completed" or "partialresults"), the results provided are an exact copy of at least one of the player-reported results.

 #### resultConfidenceLevel